niendicker/logger/README.md

 ## Run
 ```
-./run/modbusPoll.bin ./path/to/configuration/file
+./run/modbusPoll.bin ./run/devices/device.conf
 ```
-> Multiple instances can run in parallel.
+Multiple instances can run in parallel.
+Each instance can log data from a distinct device.
+> **Each device that will be monitored must have the configuration and map file.**